×

 • Conservative treatment can be successful in improving most forms of incontinence.

-• Surgery is effective in incontinence, if conservative measures do not work, but there is a late failure rate for all types of surgery.
+• Surgery is effective in incontinence if conservative measures do not work, but there is a late failure rate for all types of surgery.

 What should I expect when I visit my GP?